 Branching.
 In 2003, we opened new branch offices in Orchard Park and East Amherst, New York.
-These new offices have generated deposits of \$29.2 million and \$19.2 million as of September 30, 2005, respectively.
-We opened an additional new branch office in Hamburg, New York in December 2005.
-Our offices are located in Dunkirk, Fredonia, Jamestown, Lakewood and Westfield, in Chautauqua County, New York and in East Amherst, Hamburg and Orchard Park in Erie County, New York.
+These new offices have generated deposits of \$27.5 million and \$18.6 million as of June 30, 2005, respectively.
+We also expect to open an additional new office in Hamburg, New York in December 2005.
+Our offices are located in Dunkirk, Fredonia, Jamestown, Lakewood and Westfield, in Chautauqua County, New York and in East Amherst and Orchard Park in Erie County, New York.
 Saturation of the market in Chautauqua County led to our expansion plan in Erie County which is a critical component of our future profitability and growth.